-The Great Places Awards are unique among programs that recognize professional and scholarly excellence in environmental design.
+The Great Places Awards are unique among programs that honor professional and scholarly excellence in environmental design.

-Now in its 15th year, EDRA's Great Places Awards seek to premiate work that combines expertise in design, research, and practice and that contributes to the creation of dynamic, humane places that engage our attention and imagination.
-Award-winning projects reflect an interdisciplinary approach that is enduring, sustainable, and concerned with human factors in the design of the built environment.
+Now in its 16th year, EDRA's Great Places Awards seek to recognize work that combines expertise in design, research, and practice, and contributes to the creation of dynamic, humane places that engage our attention and imagination.
+Award-winning projects reflect an interdisciplinary approach that is enduring, human-centered, sustainable, and concerned with the experiential relationship between people and their environment (built and natural) over time.

 Projects on display during 2014 conference in New Orleans, Louisiana

 Six exemplary projects in architecture, planning, landscape architecture, and urban design have been named winners of the 2014 Great Places Awards, and will be on display during the 45th annual conference of the Environmental Design Research Association, May 28-31, 2014.
 The EDRA Great Places Awards recognize professional and scholarly excellence in environmental design and pay special attention to the relationship between physical form and human activity or experience.

 The “Masoro Village Project,” a 2014 Place Design Award recipient from GA Collaborative, was conceived by the nonprofit design organization comprised of practitioners and educators to bring design thinking to Masoro, Rwanda in the form of new housing.
 The first house built in 2013 used low-impact building materials, engaged both skilled and unskilled local labor, and was a vehicle to test and teach building techniques new to the country.
 To sustain the newly gained knowledge within the country, GA Collaborative worked closely with local architecture students from the Kigali Institute of Science and Technology who were involved with the project at each stage, working side-by-side with the villagers.
 MORE